Elementary Handbook

 Skyward Family Access

-Skyward Family Access (SFA) allows parents and guardians to use the Internet to keep track of important information that impacts your child’s education.
+Skyward Family Access allows parents and guardians to use the Internet to keep track of important information that impacts your child’s education.
 This is a free service to you and is intended to make it easier for you to be involved in your child’s daily educational activities.
 The information that will be available includes the following:

-C).
-Grading information
+• Grading information

-D).
-Emergency contact information
+• Emergency contact information

 Food Services

-The schools food service program is designed to reinforce the district’s commitment to nutrition and student wellness.
+The school’s food service program is designed to reinforce the district’s commitment to nutrition and student wellness.
 Food served in schools shall be selected to meet the nutritional needs of students and follow the guidelines outlined in Board Policy 808.

 Classroom Treats

 The Board of Directors recognizes the need for student wellness and health.
 As such, students are not permitted to bring food as classroom treats.
 Board Policy 246.
-We are suggesting nonfood items to share with the class birthdays or to mark other events.
-Here are a few suggestions:
+We are suggesting nonfood items to share with the class on birthdays or to mark other events such as decorative pencils, erasers or trinkets from the Dollar Store or a board game or other item for use during recess.

 Though we have made changes to the school cafeteria menu regarding peanut and tree nut foods, students may still bring peanut butter and jelly sandwiches and other nut related foods in their bagged lunches from home.
 Students with food allergies should notify the health office for an allergy plan.